 In combination with Django

 Are you tired of using mod_python because Apache is sucking your memory?
 You can use FAPWS to run your normal Django app.
-If you have a lot of concurrent requests, just start 10 instances of FAPWS and let a load balancer (Pound, HA-Proxy, NGINX) handle the requests for you.
+If you have a lot of concurrent requests, just start 10 instances of FAPWS and let a load balancer like (Pound, HA-Proxy, NGINX) handle the requests for you.

 Run your webservice on FAPWS